Trench warfare: Post-1945 to modern day

 Trench warfare has been infrequent in recent wars.
 When two large armoured armies meet, the result has generally been mobile warfare of the type which developed in World War II.
 However, trench warfare re-emerged in the latter stages of the Chinese Civil War (Huaihai Campaign) and the Korean War (from July 1951 to its end).

 During the Cold War, NATO forces routinely trained to fight through extensive works called "Soviet-style trench systems", named after the Warsaw Pact's complex systems of field fortifications, an extension of Soviet field entrenching practices for which they were famous in their Great Patriotic War (the Eastern Front of World War II).

 In the Iran–Iraq War, both armies lacked training in combined arms operations.
 Both countries often prepared entrenched defensive positions and tunnels to protect and supply the cities and bases throughout the regions.
-Military mobility was drastically reduced; hidden land mines, and unstable footing made it easy to slide into or get buried in a camouflaged anti-tank trench.
+Military mobility was drastically reduced; hidden anti-tank mines, and unstable footing made it easy to slide into or get buried in a camouflaged anti-tank trench.
 Tactics used included trench warfare, machine gun posts, bayonet charges, booby traps, use of barbed wire across trenches and on no-man's land, Iranian human wave attacks, and Iraq's extensive use of chemical weapons such as mustard gas against Iranian troops.

-Iraq again attempted to use again trenches during the 1991 Gulf War.
-After the Invasion of Kuwait, Saddam Hussein with the objective of forcing the coalition to engange in costly World War I-era trench warfare, ordered the construction of a massive fortification line in the Saudi-Kuwait border, consisting of regular trenchlines, "flame trenches" (ditches filled with oil to be ignited in case of attack), sand berms, trench works, tank ditches, barbed wire and minefields, which became known as the Saddam Line.
-However, at the start of the Liberation of Kuwait, the US forces charged the Iraqi lines with M1 Abrams tanks modified with minesweeping plows and M728 Combat Engineer Vehicles which buried the trenchlines, and in many cases, buried Iraqi troops alive, the number of which has been estimated to be "in the thousands".
-In less than three hours after the initial assault, US and coalition forces had already broken through and bypassed the Saddam line and the rest of war was composed by highly mobile maneuver warfare focusing on overwhelming power against the Iraqis.
+Iraq again attempted to use trenches during the 1991 Gulf War.
+After the Invasion of Kuwait, Saddam Hussein with the objective of forcing the coalition to engage in costly World War I-era trench warfare, ordered the construction of a massive fortification line in the Saudi-Kuwait border, consisting of regular trench lines, "flame trenches" (ditches filled with oil to be ignited in case of attack), sand berms, trench works, anti-tank ditches, barbed wire and minefields, which became known as the Saddam Line.
+However, at the start of the Liberation of Kuwait, the US forces charged the Iraqi lines with M1 Abrams tanks modified with minesweeping ploughs and M728 Combat Engineer Vehicles which buried the trench lines, and in many cases, buried Iraqi troops alive.
+In less than three hours after the initial assault, US and coalition forces had already broken through and bypassed the Saddam line and the rest of war was composed by highly mobile manoeuvre warfare focusing on overwhelming power against the Iraqis.